Apache Kafka

 Actually, the Data Integrator is only a very special client charm, that implements the kafka_client

-For example, the steps above for producing and consuming messages to Kafka have also been implemented in the kafka-test-app
+For example, the steps above for producing and consuming messages to Apache Kafka have also been implemented in the kafka-test-app

-charm (that also implement the kafka_client
+charm (that also implements the kafka_client

-relation) providing a fully integrated charmed user-experience, where producing/consuming messages can simply be achieved using relations.
+relation) providing a fully integrated charmed user experience, where producing/consuming messages can simply be achieved using relations.

 Producing messages